 At the beginning, it’s just plain hard.
 And, as you’re starting to get a handle on stuff, it can feel a lot like trying to drink water from a firehose.
 But know that you’re not alone.

-My ADHD parenting journey began about two years ago.
+My ADHD parenting journey began several years ago.
 Depending on where you are in your own journey that may sound like a long time, or it may seem like just a blip.
 But, I get it.
 That intro period to trying to figure out ADHD can be overwhelming and confusing.
 But all of it can be managed when you have the right information and tools.

 I. ADHD Facts: Basic Background & Orientation